Lemon Lady Fingers

 1. Pre-heat the oven to 350˚F

 2. Place the egg yolks and 5 tablespoons of sugar in a bowl and beat with an electric mixer until pale yellow in color, thick and tripled in volume.
-Add the vanilla extract and lemon zest and set the yolks aside.
+Add the vanilla extract, lemon zest and salt and set the yolks aside.

 3. Place the egg whites in a separate clean bowl and beat to soft peak stage.
 Add the remaining 3 tablespoons of sugar and continue to beat until the whites hold stiff peaks.